Bachmann1234/marshmallow-polyfield/README.rst

     :target: https://coveralls.io/github/Bachmann1234/marshmallow-polyfield?branch=master
     :alt: Coverage Status

-An unoffical extension to Marshmallow to allow for polymorphic fields.
+An unofficial extension to Marshmallow to allow for polymorphic fields.

 Marshmallow is a fantastic library for serialization and deserialization of data.
 For more on that project see its `GitHub <https://github.com/marshmallow-code/marshmallow>`_ page or its `Documentation <http://marshmallow.readthedocs.org/en/latest/>`_.